SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 enable_cache
 ~~~~~
 Specify if slave instance should use a squid to connect to backend.
-Its presence in slave parameter enable the cache for the slave
+Possible values: "true", "false".
 "enable_cache" is an optional parameter.
+Defaults to "false".
+Example: true

 type
 ~~~~